-One of the biggest causes of motor vehicle accidents is Georgia is distracted driving.
+One of the biggest causes of motor vehicle accidents in Georgia is distracted driving.
 We all know how dangerous it is, yet we continue to do it.
 About 80% of all drivers admit that driving distracted at least once a week.
 If you take your eyes off the road for just a few seconds, you can end up hurting someone or even killing them.
 It’s like driving the length of a football field with your eyes closed.
 It’s like you’re begging to get into a car accident.

 Texting and Driving